craigphicks/TypeScript-cph/tmp.cph.d/ISSUE.md

 ### Done (reverse order)
+0. Made a change to binder "labelAllFunctionCalls" because without it a conditional expression like `if (maybe()) ....` would not get labelled, and the "then" or "else" wouldn't match up properly.
+(Caused `_caxnc-whileLoop-0033` to fail assert).
+Small change with big implications.
+All tests passing.

 0. Embedded while loops.
 (Without break or continue).  new tests `_caxnc-whileLoop-003(0|1|2)`.
 All tests passing.
 0. added `checkDevExpectString` function (previously was inline).